Scatter Correction in X-ray CT by Physics-Inspired Deep Learning: Introduction

-Instead, data-driven approaches in the projection domain utilize neural networks to estimate scatter from given total scatter-corrupted measurements.
-Recent work includes a correction method for Cone Beam CT (CBCT) with two-step registration (CT-CBCT pairs) \cite{xie2018scatter}; a CBCT method using a scatter library of breast CT to estimate scatter \cite{shi2016library}; and a two-network approach that learns scatter by separating it into high and low frequency components \cite{lee2019deep}.
-A data-driven method called Deep Scatter Estimation (DSE in short) \cite{maier2018deep,maier2019real}, operates on the projection domain and uses a modified U-net \cite{ronneberger2015u} architecture with an additional average pooling path for better extraction of features.
-However, these methods use little or no information of the 3D object structure, which ultimately determines the scatter, thus limiting their effectiveness.
-The DSE method serves as a benchmark in our work and its results are compared with the results of our proposed methods.
+Instead, data-driven approaches utilize neural networks to estimate scatter.
+Image domain methods that correct scatter using scatter-corrupted reconstructions include a method with two-step registration of CT-CBCT pairs \cite{xie2018scatter}, and a method that estimates and subtracts out the scatter corruption in the image domain using a deep residual CNN \cite{scatter_corr_drcnn}.
+Projection domain methods that estimate the scatter component from total scatter-corrupted measurements include a CBCT method using a scatter library of breast CT to estimate scatter \cite{shi2016library}, a two-network approach that learns scatter in the projection domain by separating it into high and low frequency components \cite{lee2019deep}, and a method called Deep Scatter Estimation (DSE in short) \cite{maier2018deep,maier2019real} that operates on the projection domain and uses a modified U-net \cite{ronneberger2015u} architecture with an additional average pooling path for better extraction of features. {A similar approach can also be found in \cite{nomura2019projection}.} The image-domain methods do not have direct access to the scatter-corrupted measurements, nor do they estimate the scattered X-rays directly, and therefore are not interpretable, and are difficult to relate to the physics of the problem.
+The projection domain methods are less subject to these limitations, but because they use little or no information of the 3D object structure, which ultimately determines the scatter, their effectiveness is limited.